 Somerset County Area and Parts of Franklin and Oxford Counties, Maine

 The dominant drainage class is Somewhat poorly drained and the dominant hydrologic group is D (very slow infiltration, high runoff).
+The most common soil order is Spodosols — acidic forest soils with a distinctive leached layer, common under conifers.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Somerset County Area and Parts of Franklin and Oxford Counties, Maine.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 | Soil Map Unit | Acres | Drainage | Hydro Group | Dwellings | Septic |